bozsahin/ccglab-grammars/README.md

 # ccglab-grammars
 sample grammars written in CCGlab, for linguistic analyses, modeling, training, etc.

+You need <a href="https://github.com/bozsahin/ccglab">ccglab</a> repo to computationally try the grammars included here.

 <b>If you have a CCGlab grammar developed, feel free to send a pull request.
 We will put it up in this repo.</b>